varshithm7x/PonderChain/README.md

 ## 💰 Revenue Model

-PonderChain implements a sustainable revenue model:
+VETO implements a sustainable revenue model:

 1.  **Platform Fee:** A 2% fee is deducted from every poll's reward pool upon creation.
 This fee is sent to the admin/treasury wallet to support development and maintenance.
 2.  **Sponsored Polls:** Brands can pay to create featured polls to gather market sentiment.